ton-community/ton-docs/docs/develop/dapps/tutorials/accept-payments-in-a-telegram-bot-js.md

+---
+description: At the end of the tutorial, you will write a beautiful bot that will be able to accept payments for your product directly in TON.
+---

-# Bot for the sale of dumplings
+# Bot for sales of dumplings

 In this article, we'll create a simple Telegram bot for accepting payments in TON coins.

 ## 🦄 What it looks like

-At the end of the tutorial, you yourself will write a beautiful bot that will be able to accept payments for your product directly in tones.
+At the end of the tutorial, you will write a beautiful bot that will be able to accept payments for your product directly in TON.

 The bot will look like this:

 ![bot preview](/img/tutorials/js-bot-preview.jpg)